Day2shiftyyy/BOT-WARS/README.md

 # BOT-WARS
-A fighting game made pygame.
+A fighting game made using pygame.
+To run the game, you need to keep the assets folder the same.
+No changes.